Xilinx/Vitis_Libraries/docs/api-reference.rst

 Pixel-Level Parallelism
 ========================

-The amount of parallelism to be implemented in a function from Vitis vision is kept as a configurable parameter.
+The amount of parallelism to be implemented in a function from Vitis Vision is kept as a configurable parameter.
 In most functions, there are two options for processing data.